-Information about a homeless child's living situation will be treated as a student education record, and will not be considered directory information under FERPA See policy 7240, Student Records for more information.
+Information about a homeless child's living situation shall be treated as a student education record, and shall not be deemed to be directory information under FERPA (see policy 7240).

-The Superintendent will also designate a McKinney-Vento liaison for homeless children and ensure that this person is aware of and able to carry out their responsibilities under the law.
-The Superintendent will ensure that the liaison receives appropriate professional development on identifying and meeting the needs of homeless students, including the definitions of terms related to homelessness.
-The liaison's responsibilities will include, but not be limited to, ensuring that:
+The Superintendent shall also designate a liaison for homeless children and ensure that this person is aware of their responsibilities under the law.
+The Superintendent shall ensure that the liaison receives appropriate professional development on identifying and meeting the needs of homeless students, including the definitions of terms related to homelessness.
+The liaison's responsibilities shall include, but not be limited to, ensuring that: